Ericsson’s 500 win helps fuel Swedish momentum in IndyCars

-After becoming the second 500 winner from Sweden, Ericsson’s homecoming later this summer could be fit for a king.
+Ericsson on Sunday became the second 500 winner from Sweden and his homecoming later this summer could be fit for a king.

-“I’m planning to go home for mid-summer, that could be a good mid-summer party, right?” he said Sunday, winning with a Hulski Chocolate, a Swedish-based company as his primary sponsor.
+”I’m planning to go home for mid-summer, that could be a good mid-summer party, right?”
+Ericsson said after winning with Swedish company Huski Chocolate as his sponsor.

-First, Ericsson must complete a weeklong victory tour.
-That’s followed by races next Sunday at Detroit and the following Sunday at Road America before a two-weekend break may finally allow Ericsson to bask in the celebration of his home country.

-Ericsson’s trek could serve as a model for other international racers.
-After failing to make the podium in 97 Formula One starts, Ericsson left for IndyCars in 2019.
-He finished 17th in points as a rookie, was cut loose by Schmidt Peterson Motorsports and bought a ride with Chip Ganassi Racing.

-Since then, Ericsson relied on the advice Brack offered all those years ago to produce three top-five finishes in each of the past three seasons and three wins including Sunday’s.
-Brack isn’t surprised by the results — and understands how Sweden will embrace its newest star.
+Ericsson’s trek to the top of the victory podium at Indianapolis Motor Speedway spanned 97 winless Formula One starts and then an uninteresting rookie IndyCar season with Schmidt Peterson Motorsports in 2019.

+Then he bought a ride with Chip Ganassi Racing, leaned on the strength of the organization and advice from Brack, and logged a pair of victories last season.
+Then came the Indy 500 win, which hardly surprised Brack at all.

-“It’s great to see, so a big congratulations,” Brack said on an impromptu phone call Sunday.
-“I don’t think you realize yet what this means for your career, but you will find out in time.”
+”It’s great to see, so a big congratulations,” Brack said while calling into Ericsson’s post-race news conference. ”I don’t think you realize yet what this means for your career, but you will find out in time.”

-While Ericsson’s victory sweeps Sweden, it’s a boon for the series, too.

 Three Nordic country drivers are already full-time IndyCar drivers – Ericsson, Rosenqvist and 21-year-old rookie Christian Luundgaard of Denmark.
 Add 21-year-old Rinus VeeKay of the Netherlands and Ericsson’s teammate, defending series champion Alex Palou of Spain, and there’s a distinctly influential European flavor developing.